Help:2015 DNA Distribution

 - Pipette 10uL of dH2O (distilled water) into the well.
 Pipette up and down a few times and let sit for 5 minutes to make sure the dried DNA is fully resuspended.
+The resuspension will be red, as the dried DNA has cresol red dye.
 We recommend that you do not use TE to resuspend the dried DNA.

 - Transform 1ul of the resuspended DNA into your desired competent cells, plate your transformation with the appropriate antibiotic* and grow overnight.

 - Pick a single colony and inoculate broth (again, with the correct antibiotic) and grow for 16 hours.

 - Use the resulting culture to miniprep the DNA AND make your own glycerol stock (for further instruction on making a glycerol see this page).
 We recommend using the miniprepped DNA to run QC tests, such as restriction digests and sequencing.